BooneTeam/RTFM/emails/phase_2.md

 Welcome to Phase 2!

-In a week you'll begin applying what you've learned so far to the web, and we will introduce you to new concepts and technologies.
+Next week you'll begin applying what you've learned so far to the web, and we will introduce you to new concepts and technologies.
 This will include:

 - **HTML** - Hyper Text Markup Language (structure)
 - **CSS** - Cascading Style Sheets (presentation)